Analysis of Regularized Learning in Banach Spaces for Linear-functional Data: Regularized Learning in Banach Spaces

-Equation \eqref{eq:PointConv} shows that the expected risks are approximated by the empirical risks.
-In learning theory, the feasibility of the regularized learning comes from the approximation law of the large numbers of the data.
-Thus we will find the approximate solutions by the empirical risk functions.
-To avoid the overfitting, we find an \emph{approximate solution} $f_{n}^{\lambda}$ to minimize the regularized empirical risks over $\Banach$, that is,
+The pointwise convergence represents a weak condition that is applicable in practical problems, even in case where $\risk_n$ is employed to approximate a simplified form of $\risk$.
+In the field of learning theory, the viability of regularized learning derives from an approximation law using a large amount of data.
+Therefore, according to Equation \eqref{eq:PointConv}, the approximate solutions will be determined by employing the empirical risk functions.
+In order to verify generalization and prevent overfitting, we determine an \emph{approximate solution} $f_{n}^{\lambda}$ to minimize the regularized empirical risks over $\Banach$, that is,